nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Overview of target users

 If you’re a Computer Science undergraduate who **doesn’t have much time**, can **type quickly**, and wants to **better manage your internship applications**, HireMe is the perfect solution for you!
 Tracking internship applications can sometimes be troublesome and time-consuming.
 We understand the importance of tracking, as it allows you to follow up on your applications.
-That’s why we created HireMe to help you **stay organized without much effort**, knowing you may be busy with coursework.
-Let’s get you started with HireMe
+That’s why we created HireMe to help you **stay organized without much effort**, knowing that you may be busy with coursework.
+Let’s get you started with HireMe.

 --------------------------------------------------------------------------------------------------------------------
 ## How to use our User Guide